 Studio Pierrot oversaw the adaptation, and they have worked with long running series before, it certainly shows, but also the typical issues that go with long running series also appear too.
 The art does have moments where it dips in quality, sometimes for a whole episode, sometimes just a short scene, but they are far and few in between.
 As for the overall story, it too seems to have ups and downs.

-The plot is really where I feel hesitate to say this could be a good series or a great series.
+The plot is really where I feel hesitate to say this could be anywhere from an okay series or a great series.
 The romance was a huge importance in the manga, but it felt rushed.
 One thing the anime nails, is seeing their progression.
 In fact, I think comparing the two, the relationship is stronger or can be seen as stronger in the anime.
 Story wise, it mostly comes into the second half, which is all original.
 Although the first 20 episodes did have a lot of original material, it still followed the manga closely.
 The second half builds up a lot on a single character, only to have it taken away twice on that potential the final villain.
 It felt as though there was no sense of where they wanted to end it.
 The ending, I will say kept what the main focus was in mind, still was mixed with super satisfying and felt like there needed to be more.

 It is even hard to say if the shows ending could be an original ending.
 But those final few scenes make it seem possible it could continue and go back to being canon.
 Although seeing the main villain’s fate from the manga is an issue, that could easily be fixed.
 I think the reason for this slight issue with plot comes from it making a 50 episode series and using a monthly manga with fewer than 30 chapters at the start of the series.
 It only used 5 volumes, and that turns into 17 chapters, most where battles that lasted for several chapters.